thetisproject/thetis/docs/source/documentation.rst

 =========

-Once Thetis is successfully installed, you can start running some example simulations that demonstrate the basic functionality.
+Once Thetis is successfully installed, you can start running some example simulations that demonstrate basic functionality.

 .. note::